Self-Proclaimed ‘World's Greatest Scammer’ Accidently Scams Self

 One year ago, the 28-year-old scammer sent a volley of scam emails out to a list of recipients deemed to be highly susceptible to Romance scams.

 “It was full of desperate and lonely people.
 Not sure how I got on that list given how awesome I am; everybody loves me,” the scammer continued from the living room of his empty mansion.

 “In one of my mule accounts I noticed a credit for $5,000 come in.
 I thought to myself, no this can’t be.
 But sure enough, when I checked, I had sent the money to my scam persona.
 At first, I was utterly devastated; that the person I was talking to was just a figment of my own imagination.
-I had trusted them.
+I had trusted them and they had lied to me.
 But now, I’m doing pretty good with it.
-I think it just goes to show that I really am the ‘World’s Greatest Scammer.’
+I think it just goes to show that I really am the ‘World’s Greatest Scammer.’”

 [Repost from July 2021]